ammarmoise0/Tic_Tac_Toe_Robot/README.md

 - *Inference*
     NA

+A special care for Data collection has been given.
+Considering the number of episodes able to record within the time of the hachackathon, this meaned max 1000 episodes.
+We tried an approach only based on a LeRobot policy, i.e. without adding any other top layer such as VLA.
+So, the diversity of cases to be found had to be considered, i.e. ~40 episodes per case, limiting them to a dozen.
+Thus, we reduced it for a specific determined game.

 ### 4. Ease of use
 - *How generalizable is your implementation across tasks or environments?*
 - *Flexibility and adaptability of the solution*